IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

     - **Protection:** Requires an admin user with a tenant scope.
     - **Logic:**
         1. Ensures a "Port Scan" module exists.
-        2. Creates two `ScheduledScan` records for the current tenant to run the port scan module on a recurring basis (e.g., every 30 minutes).
+        2. Creates two module `ScanJob` records for the current tenant to run the port scan module on a recurring basis (e.g., every 30 minutes).

 ### 3.16 API Route: Scanning Modules
 The scanning modules are a core component of Tenantra's architecture.
 They are designed to be database-first, meaning the authoritative source for all modules is the database, not CSV files.